 Edit: Here’s a handy tip from a reader: “Sprinkle the dressing on the salad, whip on some food-handling gloves (or storage baggies) and rub the kale between your open hands.
 You’ll have a yummy salad with half the effort!”
 I’ll have to try that next time!

-Massaged Kale Salad with Pine Nuts & Pomegranate
+Massaged Kale Salad with Pine Nuts and Pomegranate

 For the Dressing: